I recently came across a fascinating idea in Anshu Sharma's "Stack Fallacy" article (2016):

 To run with the ERP example: at Kwiat (a DTC diamond jewelry company), we were ERP users and knew exactly what we needed from a system.
 This informed our vendor selection, ERP design, and also helped us design custom features around the ERP to support our workflows.

-Conversely, we had a software partner that was continually trying to innovate upwards, designing sell-through systems and inventory management and monitoring tools for clients up the stack.
+They would design sell-through systems and inventory management platforms, and monitoring tools for clients up the stack.
 As such, they were constantly trying to figure out what to build, how it should work, and were turning to us for user-testing.
-Needless to say, I never say the product become 'naturally' usable and interesting.
+Needless to say, I never saw their products become 'naturally' usable and interesting.

 This is also the case at Pager (a care communication, coordination, and collaboration platform), where I currently work.
 We run our our own clinical command center, and so we're the first natural user of the technology platform we build and deploy for clients.
 This informs the features we build and helps us stay two steps ahead of our clients' needs.
 As a SaaS company, we're using our own technology and innovating down the stack to replace vendors with solutions specialized to what we need.